Hypersonic Acoustic Impulse Therapy

 How It Works

 At the focal zone, pressure pulses create cavitation (microbubbles expand and implode), resulting in microporation.
-This triggers mechanotransduction — driving cell proliferation, angiogenesis (new blood vessels), collagen production, reduced inflammation, and a shift from chronic to regenerative repair.
+This focused acoustic wave technology triggers a biological response, driving cell proliferation, new blood vessel growth, collagen production, and a shift from chronic to regenerative repair.

 Conditions Treated